This new Metro Tunnel station in North Melbourne is part of plans for urban renewal in the broader Arden-Macaulay precinct.

 Central to achieving this objective is making it easy for passengers to arrive and leave the new station on foot, bicycle, taxi or car.
 Station access features include:

 - Dedicated pedestrian crossings on Arden Street and Laurens Street to prioritise pedestrian safety in and around the station precinct

 - New drop-off zones and taxi bays located directly outside the station on Laurens Street

 - Universal access parking bays conveniently located near the station entrance.

 The new station precinct will provide new landscaped public space featuring predominantly native species.

 A new station plaza will provide a bright, safe and welcoming place for passengers and the community to enjoy.

-Sustainability features include tree pits and garden beds in the station plaza and the planting of more trees in Laurens Street to capture stormwater, provide shade and assist with air quality.
+Sustainability features include tree pits and garden beds in the station plaza and the planting of more trees to capture stormwater, provide shade and assist with air quality.